EslamHamdy911/tuktuk-drive/README.md

 1. Clone or download this repo locally.
 2. Open `index.html` in your browser.
+3. The Service Worker (`sw.js`) will register automatically.
-3. Choose login type:
+4. Choose login type:
    - **Passenger** → Book rides or request deliveries.
    - **Driver** → Accept requests and manage status.
    - **Admin** → Monitor operations and manage accounts.
    - **Owner** → View business insights and financial overview.
-4. Test flows:
+5. Test flows:
    - Book a personal ride.
    - Book a goods delivery and complete the dual confirmation.
    - Switch between dark/light mode and languages.